gabrielkhh/flaxen-spade/README.md

 service.bus_service_code # 812
-service.stops # List (1st route, 2nd route if any), each containing an instance of "Stop" (see above) service.points # List (1st route, 2nd route if any), each containing a tuple of (lat, long) (Used for passing to charting frontend) service.polyline # List of list of two floats [lat, long].
+service.stops # List (1st route, 2nd route if any), each containing an instance of "Stop" (see above) service.points # List (1st route, 2nd route if any), each containing a tuple of (lat, long) (Used for passing to charting frontend) service.polyline # List of list of a List two floats [lat, long].
 Used for passing to frontend rendering.
 ```